Lani274/tutorial-flask-login/README.md

     return app
 ```
 We are now basically importing the Blueprint object from *views.py* which is called views and also from *auth.py* which is called auth.
 Then we need to register them into our flask application with register_blueprint().
 When a Flask Blueprint is registered, the application is extended with its contents (vgl.
 Python 2021).
+To each registered Blueprint, we also configure a URL prefix, which here is the root URL.

 Back to our *auth.py* file extend with this code: